PKuebler/pigeon-go/README.md

 # Pigeon-Go [![codecov](https://codecov.io/gh/PKuebler/pigeon-go/graph/badge.svg?token=YM26YKAWUJ)](https://codecov.io/gh/PKuebler/pigeon-go)

-A Go implementation of an enhanced JSON Patch system with operational transform capabilities for collaborative document editing.
-Pigeon-Go extends standard JSON Patch with identifier-based array operations to reduce conflicts in concurrent editing scenarios.
+Pigeon-Go is a Go library for synchronizing JSON documents across multiple machines, designed for collaborative editing with robust conflict resolution.
+Unlike CRDTs, Pigeon-Go uses operational transforms and identifier-based paths for changes, making debugging easier and change tracking more transparent.
+All modifications are applied to entire fields rather than supporting live cursor positions, which simplifies the architecture and improves reliability, especially in environments with network delays or out-of-order updates.
+The system extends standard JSON Patch with enhanced array operations and maintains a complete change history, ensuring consistent document state and easier conflict resolution.

 It's working only with the Forked version of [Pigeon JS](https://github.com/spiegeltechlab/pigeon).

 ## Overview